 Table 4: The Number of Employees

 The table above shows the number of enterprises by their employees’ size class.
-As for the number of employees, most respondents are employ less people at the workplace, 70 out 150, stated that they have 6-20 workers, and 68 out of 150 employ less than five workers.
+As for the number of employees, most respondents are employing less people at the workplace, 70 out 150, stated that they have 6-20 workers, and 68 out of 150 employ less than five workers.
 Small to medium enterprises with 21-100 workers were identified by 8 respon- dents; they represented 5.3% of the sample.
 The largest number of respondents, 43, or 2.7%, are large businesses with over 100 employees.
 From the above data, it can be seen that small business have the largest representation within the sample since more than 90 percent of the firms have less than 20 employees.
 The high proportion of MSEs comes to the fact that the business environment is likely to be occupied by many firms of relatively small size, and few medium to big firms.
 Such an employee distribution gives an understanding of the organization structure of the local economy and about the job creation process in the region.

 4.5 The Duration or Existence of the Enterprise